hummingbot/hummingbot-site/docs/academy/posts/using-dydx-v4-with-hummingbot/index.md

   - Connector Guides
 ---

-# Using dYdX v4 with Hummingbot
+# Running a Trading Bot with Hummingbot Dashboard on dYdX V4

 ![cover](dydx-connector-guide.png)